 Nestled off scenic Highway 1 and surrounded by Central Coast Chaparral, Manzanita Public Charter School offers an alternative instructional model which focuses on the whole child approach.
 Manzanita's strength based workshop model (SBW) provides daily, comprehensive instruction designed to address individual needs while also continuing to evolve with State and Federal guidelines.
 The SBW model was originally designed to build learning independence as well as to help identify individual scholar strengths.
-Manzanita's Strength Based Workshop (SBW) Model is intended to build learning independence as well as to help identify individual scholar strengths.
 These strengths are the foundation for the model's Response to Intervention (RTI) approach and enrichment activities.
-The population at Manzanita includes approximately 18% EL Learners, 25% military dependents, 52% high poverty scholars, and 10% GATE designated/high achieving scholars.
-Vandenberg AFB and the City of Lompoc are the LEA's primary student community residences.
+The population at Manzanita includes approximately 460 students with 16.8% EL Learners, 25% military dependents, 49.7% high poverty scholars, and 10% GATE designated/high achieving scholars.
+Vandenberg Space Force Base and the City of Lompoc are the LEA's primary student community residences.
 However, the school does draw small student populations from surrounding communities such as Los Alamos, Buellton, and Orcutt/Santa Maria areas.
 The school's diverse population of learners demands teacher differentiation and unique instructional design.
-The school's learning environment has evolved over time into our SBW model.
-The SBW model addresses individual student needs through our instructional workshop model, RTI process, visual and performing arts program, Finnish outdoor learning model, STEM, GATE program, social emotional curriculum, and a scholar-led conference approach.
-The school's RTI program now includes daily ELA reteaching periods (WINTIME) which focus on grade level essential standards mastery, an after school math learning (boot) camp with free bussing, and social emotional programs and supports.
+The learning environment has evolved over time into our SBW model.
+The SBW model addresses individual student needs through our Benchmark Advance workshop curriculum, RTI process, visual and performing arts program, Finnish outdoor learning model, STEM, Outdoor Education, and GATE programs, social emotional curriculum, and a scholar-led conference approach.
+The school's RTI program now includes daily ELA reteaching periods (WINTIME) which focus on grade level essential standards mastery, after school learning camps with free bussing, and social emotional programs and supports.
 These supports include a school wide social emotional screening tool (DESSA), small group and individual counseling sessions, and a school wide positive behavior model (PBIS).
 The LEA's Special Education program offers an inclusion model with a focus on the least restrictive approach for all SPED learners.

-The school continues to teach and assess nine trimester essential standards in Language Arts and the master schedule continues to include re-teaching periods.
+MPCS continues to teach and assess nine trimester essential standards in Language Arts and the master schedule continues to include reteaching periods.
 These daily re-teaching periods focus on essential ELA standards mastery for every scholar.
-Also, as part of RTI, nine essential math standards are also assessed and retaught by grade level professional learning communities during mandatory 'after school' learning camps.
 In addition, all EL Learners participate in a daily, 30-45 minute designated EL period, designed to 'front-load' the next day's ELA lesson in Benchmark Advance.
 The school's special education program also follows a push-in model, when appropriate, with leveled literacy and math groups being taught with necessary accommodations in the classroom.

-Manzanita recognizes that the COVID-19 pandemic has resulted in pervasive learning 'gaps' for many of its scholars.
-An extended, enrichment learning model, beginning during the 2021-22 school year, will focus on the expansion of Arts, STEM, and outdoor learning curriculum to all TK-6 scholars.
+Manzanita recognizes that the COVID-19 pandemic resulted in pervasive learning 'gaps' for many of its scholars.
+An extended, enrichment learning model, implemented during the 2021-22 school year, continues to focus on the expansion of Arts, STEM, and outdoor learning curriculum to all TK-6 scholars.
 These enrichment learning periods, designed to also enhance and support ELA and Math instructional standards, are taught by fully credentialed teachers.
 Each credentialed extension teacher aligns instruction to complement, and in some cases, remediate, common core standards and individual scholar interests.
 Scholars receive daily, 45 minute periods of enrichment learning, which culminates in school wide project based celebrations and performances.
 Physical Education will be taught be a designated teacher/tutor who will also partner, when appropriate, with the outdoor educator for additional support when addressing physical education standards.